 A pan must first and foremost be judged by its ability to cook a fantastic meal.
 Using a temperature gun, we measured how quickly and evenly each pan heated up on a gas range.
 Readings from all over the pans and handles after a minute on high heat showed us which pans distributed heat the most evenly.
 We also recorded the time it took each pan to reach 300, 350, and 400°F. We let the pans reach 415-425°F and seared rounds of pork chops and ahi tuna steaks for a few minutes on each side, then removed the pans from the heat and once again used the temperature gun to check how the heat dissipated at 1-minute intervals.
 To test how food sticks to the pan, we seared bread, yellow squash & fresh peaches with and without oil.

 Most pans heated up quickly and evenly, and all were capable of producing an excellent sear.
-Cast irons like the Lodge and Vremi recorded the most even temps after a minute of high heat, while the thin aluminum Calphalon had the biggest discrepancies.
-Despite this, the food we cooked in the Calphalon and other nonsticks like the GreenPan seemed to come out slightly nicer compared to the cast iron pans.
-Both Lodge pans, the Vremi and the Nutrichef left nice defined grill marks in tuna steaks, pork chops, and peaches.
+Cast irons like the Lodge recorded the most even temps after a minute of high heat, while aluminum models had the biggest discrepancies.
+Despite this, the food we cooked in the nonsticks like the GreenPan seemed to come out slightly nicer compared to the cast iron pans.
+Both Lodge pans and the Nutrichef left nice defined grill marks in tuna steaks, pork chops, and peaches.
 The Nutrichef and Lodge Reversible griddles didn't heat as evenly due to their long shape and gas range heat source but still made a splendid sear on the meats and vegetables we tested.

 Quality & Durability